Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 preparation

-1. For the chimichurri, wash the herbs and chop finely.
-You can use both the leaves and the stalk of the parsley and coriander.
-Remove the sprig of the thyme and mint and use only the leaves.
-Wash the peppers, halve them, remove the seeds and chop finely.
-Peel and finely chop the shallot and garlic.
-Now mix everything in a mortar or small bowl with olive oil, red wine vinegar, lime juice, salt and pepper.
+1. For the chimichurri, wash and finely chop the herbs.
+For the parsley and cilantro, both leaves and stems can be used.
+For the thyme and mint, remove the stems and use only the leaves.
+Wash the chili pepper, halve it, remove the seeds, and finely chop it.
+Peel and finely chop the shallot and garlic as well.
+Now combine everything in a mortar or a small bowl with olive oil, red wine vinegar, the juice of one lime, salt, and pepper.

-2. Place the entrecote or ribeye and cleaned oyster mushrooms in two different bowls or deep plates.
-Now take ⅓ of the finished chimichurri and store it in the fridge for later.
-Put the rest in the bowl with and on top of the beef and oyster mushrooms.
+2. Place the entrecote or ribeye steak and cleaned oyster mushrooms in two separate bowls or deep plates.
+Remove one-third of the prepared chimichurri and refrigerate it for later.
+Pour the remaining chimichurri into the bowl with and over the beef and oyster mushrooms.
 Marinate both the beef and oyster mushrooms with your hands.
-Place back in the bowls and seal airtight with cling film or beeswax cloth and leave in the fridge for at least 2 hours.
+Return the meat to the bowls, cover tightly with cling film or beeswax wrap, and refrigerate for at least two hours.

-4. For the Hasselback potatoes, wash the potatoes thoroughly and score them several times with a knife to create a sort of fan.
-Place these potatoes on a baking tray lined with baking paper and brush with olive oil.
-Bake in the preheated oven for approx. 35-40 minutes until golden brown.
+4. For Hasselback potatoes, wash the potatoes thoroughly and score them several times with a knife to create a fan-like pattern.
+Place the potatoes on a baking sheet lined with parchment paper and brush with olive oil.
+Bake in a preheated oven for approximately 35-40 minutes until golden brown.

-5. For the green beans, wash the beans thoroughly and cut off the ends (approx. 0.4 cm at each end so that the ends are no longer pointed and the beans can absorb the vegetable stock).
+5. For the green beans, wash them thoroughly and trim the ends (about 0.4 cm from each end so they are no longer pointed and can absorb the vegetable broth).
 Peel and finely chop the shallots and garlic.
-Briefly sauté in a pan with olive oil and add the beans.
-Roast briefly and immediately pour the vegetable stock and savory over them.
-Simmer with the lid closed for approx. 10 minutes and then simmer uncovered for another 10-15 minutes.
-Season to taste with salt and freshly ground pepper.
+Briefly sauté them in a pot with olive oil and add the beans.
+Toast them briefly, then immediately add the vegetable broth and savory.
+Simmer for about 10 minutes with the lid on, then simmer uncovered for another 10-15 minutes.
+Season with salt and freshly ground pepper.

-7. Arrange Hasselback potatoes and green beans on the plates and refine the fried beef and oyster mushrooms with the remaining chimichurri from the refrigerator and arrange on the plates next to it.
+7. Arrange Hasselback potatoes and green beans on the plates, then serve roast beef and oyster mushrooms with the remaining chimichurri from the refrigerator, and arrange them alongside on the plates.

 Ingredients